 Picking Up Where they Left off

 A week later the 11,700 fans watched the Bobcats dispense with Prairie View 35-7.
-Ricky Sanders ran for 107 yards on just eleven carries the Panther offense managed just 71 total yards.
+Ricky Sanders ran for 107 yards on just eleven carries the Panther offense managed only 71 total yards.

 In week three Southland competitor Nichols State came to Bobcat Stadium and gave the Bobcats their first test of the 1982 season.
 Jacoby struggled for the first time, throwing three interceptions and the offensive line sputtered to get the veer offense going.
 Luckily Nichols found the going even tougher vs. the Bobcat defense.
 The Colonels were sacked twelve, yes 12, times by SWT.
 Those twelve sacks led to 101 negative yards for Nichols.
 Still, Bobcat mistakes gave the Colonels a chance.

 One of Jacoby's picks resulted in the first score of the game and a 7-0 Nichols lead.
-The Bobcats gained a brief moment of offensive consistency with a six play 80 yard drive to tie the game just before half.
+The Bobcats gained a brief moment of offensive consistency with a six-play 80-yard drive to tie the game just before the half.
 Then the Bobcat defense did its part once again.

-Kenny Meyers was described by his head coach Jim Wacker as being too small and too slow to play college football.
+His head coach Jim Wacker described Kenny Meyers as being too small and too slow to play college football.
 Not exactly a vote of confidence, but Meyers didn't care.
 Starting in place of the injured Mike Bailiff, Meyers broke through the line with 1:28 remaining in the first half and hit Nichols quarterback Keith Menard forcing the ball out.
-The ball bounced of someone's shoe and directly to defensive end Rod Clark.
-Clark may not have been the biggest defensive end at just 210 pounds but he was one of the fastest.
+The ball bounced off someone's shoe and directly to defensive end Rod Clark.
+Clark may not have been the biggest defensive end at just 210 pounds, but he was one of the fastest.
 His speed was a game changer across from all-everything Mike Bailiff.
-His speed literally changed the game vs. Nichols as he carried the ball 15 yards for what would prove to be the go ahead score in a 14-7 win.
+His speed changed the game vs. Nichols as he carried the ball 15 yards for what would prove to be the go-ahead score in a 14-7 win.